mallardtheduck/osdev/README.md

 Building should be fairly simple, as long as it's cloned to ~/Projects/os, running setup-toolchain.sh will setup the compiler/linker/assembler/c-library, etc. Then "make" can build the OS. "make test" will run it in QEMU.

-GPLv2 licenced, with the exception of files in "src/include" which are public domain.
+Unless otherwise indicated, all files are GPLv2 licenced, with the exception of files in "src/include" which are public domain or Creative Commons CC0 1.0 Universal at your option.